WorkCover

 Use a Professional

-WorkCover Insurance can be tricky to understand, as it has its own subtleties.
+Workers Compensation can be tricky to understand, as it has its own subtleties.
 It's not like regular insurance, as it's a government scheme, there are extra reporting obligations.
-If you run a small business, you'll have to report your operations every year to your Agent.
+If you run a small business, you'll have to report your operations every year to your Nominal Insurer.
 Getting professional help can make the process easier, saving you time and giving you confidence.
 Need help? you can contact us at Employers Comp.

 What is an Annual Wage Declaration?